IEP

 that youth will develop an increasing independence and autonomy

-and move on to further education, meaningful jobs, finding their
+and move on to further education, meaningful jobs, and finding their

-own places to live, and their own friends, companions, and life
+own places to live, friends, companions, and life

 in the community.